DomnicAmalan/vantient/README.md

   - Bulk Addition of url (Queue Based System)
   - Add sitemap for external websites
   - Individual pages for each websites
+  - Cron to scroll various shopping websites and add to queue for scraping